The Science Curriculum at St Thomas

 - develop scientific knowledge and conceptual understanding in all areas of science

-The science curriculum builds upon prior knowledge in a carefully sequenced curriculum, both within and between year groups, and makes links to other subject areas.
+The science curriculum builds upon knowledge incrementally in a carefully sequenced curriculum, with opportunities to make links within and across year groups and in other subject areas, all whilst ensuring that reading and vocabulary is at the heart of all lessons.

-Pupils develop an understanding of key substantive concepts (classification, properties, habitat and characteristics) that act as threads throughout the science curriculum from the beginning to the end of the pupils’ primary education.
+Pupils develop an understanding of key substantive concepts (the human body, plants, classification, properties, materials, forces and habitats) that act as threads throughout our progressive science curriculum from the beginning to the end of the pupils’ primary education.

 All children will take part in a short task where they will be required to retrieve previously gained knowledge.
 The children may have acquired this knowledge in a previous lesson, unit of work or even a previous year group.
 This task is designed to strengthen all our pupils’ memories of key knowledge, enabling them to permanently remember and make progress across the curriculum.